alexvthornton/EWU-CSCD371-2021-Winter/README.md

 ## Extra Credit
-- Implement an additional logger.
+ex- Implement an additional logger.
 This logger must be unit tested.
 Some options to consider could be one that uses `System.Console` or `System.Diagnostics.Trace`.

 ## Relevant APIs to know about